 Q: I’ve been doing work in the [law enforcement/intel/private investigator/insurance investigator/recruiter/cyber] field for a while.
 Will the course be valuable to me or is it going to be too basic?

-A: Everyone that has taken the class has remarked that they have learned some new trick, new tool, or new web site that they can immediately use back at work.
+A: Alumni of the class remarked that they learned some new tricks, new tools, or new web sites that they can immediately use back at work.
 If you have been doing this for a while, chances are good that you may know of many of the techniques and tools that we use but maybe haven’t made the time to try them.
 In class, we give you that time.
-Additionally, if you’ve been OSINTing/recruiting/investigating for a while, lyou will know that everyone goes about the process a little differently.
+Additionally, if you’ve been OSINTing/recruiting/investigating for a while, you will know that everyone goes about the process a little differently.
 Learning others’ techniques and site preferences can broaden your OSINT reach and help you achieve your goals.
 There is a detailed account of what we learn each day at https://www.sans.org/course/open-source-intelligence-gathering.

 Q: I’m concerned that I don’t know enough about computers to take the class.